- Collection Overview

 He died in June 1990 at the age of 97.

-The records have been acquired through periodic transfers from the Woodrow Wilson School of Public and International Affairs, the earliest dating from September 18, 1964 and the most recent occurring in December 2009.
+The records have been acquired through periodic transfers from the Princeton School of Public and International Affairs, the earliest dating from September 18, 1964 and the most recent occurring in December 2009.
 An additional set of files on the Center for Research on World Political Institutions was given by Dick Van Wagenen, son of Richard W. Van Wagenen, in April 2008.
 The materials on the 1964 Kashmir Political Exercise and the 1993 report on the Retrospecitve on the End of the Cold War in box 113 are of uncertain provenance, but the former may have been donated to the archives by Professor Frederic C. Shorter.

 - Archival Appraisal Information: